helium/HIP/0072-secure-concentrators.md

 ## Motivation

 Today's Helium Hotspot have a large security flaw.
-Anyone can modify the software running on a hotspot and generate fake LoRa packets.
+Anyone can modify the software running on a Hotspot and generate fake LoRa packets.
 This is a big problem because PoC rewards are based on these packets.
 The new Secure Concentrator Card solves this problem by digitally signing packets in hardware.
 Secure Concentrators make it _prohibitively_ difficult to game the PoC system by also utilizing tamper-resistant design elements (routed traces, hard cured potting material, etc).
 The